ojitha/ojitha.github.io/notes/rdbms.md

    , SUM(sales) OVER ()
 FROM "retail_sales";
 ```
-Following query generates the same result gnereated by the above result:
+The following query generates the same result as the above result:

 ```sql
 select sales